 HR Professionals deal with the most valuable assets of every organization i.e. the “Employees” to run a smooth workplace & achieve organizational goals.
-Therefore for handling ample no of employees, the HR Professionals goes through multiple new challenges on a daily basis.
+Therefore for handling an ample no of employees, each HR Professional goes through multiple new challenges on a daily basis.

-Among that the top 5 challenges of HR Professionals are as follows:
+Among the top 5 challenges of HR professionals are as follows:

-- Balancing between employee expectation & management policy
+- Balancing between employee expectations & management policy

 - Hiring & Retention

 - Employee Engagement / Training & Development